 Make sure you weight the pros and cons of this strategy to decide if it’s right for you.

-A line of credit gives you access to funds on demand.
+A line of credit gives you access to funds on demand, often with higher limits than business credit cards.
+(BlueVine underwrites lines of credit as large as $250,000, for example.)
 You can draw on it up to a maximum amount over a set period.
 You pay interest only on the money you use, and once you pay it back, that amount is available to draw on again.

 Unlike credit cards, your credit line is generally much higher, although both set limits based on creditworthiness.
 And a loan doesn’t offer as much flexibility as a line of credit does when it comes to how you make monthly payment.
 You choose when to borrow, when to pay it back, and when to borrow again — just as long as you stick to the terms of the line of credit.